Free Calorie & BMI Calculator

 The honest answer is: it depends on your body, your goals and how much you move.
 Most adults need somewhere between 1,600 and 3,000 calories a day, but that range is wide because daily energy expenditure is highly individual.
 A free calorie calculator like this one gives you a personalised baseline in seconds, using the same Mifflin-St Jeor equation that registered dietitians and academic studies treat as the most accurate predictive formula for resting metabolism.

 Your number has two parts.
-First is your basal metabolic rate (BMR) — the calories your body burns at complete rest just keeping you alive, which accounts for roughly 60–70% of your total burn.
+First is your basal metabolic rate (BMR) — the calories your body burns at complete rest, which accounts for roughly 60–70% of your total burn.
 Second is everything you do on top of that: walking, working, training, even fidgeting.
 Add it all up and you get your total daily energy expenditure (TDEE), also called your maintenance calories.
 Eat at TDEE and your weight stays stable.
 Eat below it and you lose weight.
 Eat above it and you gain.
+Use the TDEE calculator for a dedicated breakdown.

 How a calorie deficit actually causes weight loss